 The Best Laminate Flooring Styles

-From traditional, coastal, and rustic to modern and industrial, laminate flooring can help you capture your favorite hardwood aesthetic without maxing out your design budget.
-For new families, active families, and renovations that involve multiple rooms, laminate can be nothing short of a life-saver, allowing you to complete efficient, successful installations throughout the home.
-No matter what type of laminate you choose, you can have the style you desire that will handle everyday adventures in an active home.
+Whether your preferred style is traditional, coastal, rustic, modern or industrial, laminate flooring can help you capture your favorite hardwood aesthetic without maxing out your design budget.
+For new families, active families, and renovations that involve multiple rooms, laminate can be nothing short of a life-saver, allowing efficient installation throughout the home.
+No matter what type of laminate you choose, you can have the style you desire while handling everyday messes with ease.

 So, what exactly is laminate flooring?
 It's actually a composite wood product made up of different layers.
-First comes the bottom layer for stability and moisture resistance, a core layer for strength and durability, and a rigid top layer featuring a high-quality image of either hardwood or stone.
-Today’s laminates offer incredible advanced finishes that not only protect the design of the plank but also offer scratch, stain, and fade protection.
-It should be noted that this top layer cannot be refinished like hardwood planks, but your properly maintained laminate floors will last upwards of 15 to 20 years before needing to be replaced.
+The bottom layer offers stability and moisture resistance, the core layer provides strength and durability, and the rigid top layer features a high-quality image of either hardwood or stone.
+Today’s best laminate flooring options are also designed with incredible advanced finishes that not only protect the design of the plank but also offer scratch, stain, and fade protection.
+It should be noted that the top layer of laminated wood cannot be refinished like that of natural hardwood planks, but your properly maintained laminate floors will still last upwards of 15 to 20 years before needing to be replaced.

 Speaking of maintenance, homeowners cherish laminate floors since they are as easy to take care of as they are easy on the eyes.
 Although laminate products will vary from product to product based on verified testing and manufacturer guarantees, water-resistant laminate can definitely handle any spills or splashes in your home.
 Whereas liquid spills and standing water can permanently affect real wood, laminate allows homeowners time to wipe up liquid without stressing over permanent damage.
 This is an especially attractive quality in homes where spills from kids and pets are frequent and inevitable.
 Simply sweep, dust mop, or vacuum your floor regularly to care and maintain your laminate.